 - to assess your credit worthiness, collecting or recovering any payments or other amounts from you, monitoring your compliance, or to better service you;

-- to train our staff, monitor and maintain our systems and networks;
+- to train our staff, and to monitor and maintain our systems and networks;

-- for our internal purposes such as risk management and billing;
+- for our internal and inter-group purposes such as risk management, billing and financial reporting;

 - to respond and follow up on any queries, complaints or requests you might have made;